Tatarata Point

 Exploring Tatarata Point

 Tatarata Point is located on the North Shore of Auckland, separating Murrays Bay from Rothesay Bay along the North Shore Coastal Walk, part of Te Araroa.
-This spot is notable for its vibrant eroding cliffs adorned with pōhutukawa trees, offering a striking landscape for walkers.
-The multi-layered rock platform at the point is an ideal place to pause and even take a refreshing jump into the sea.
+This clifftop spot is notable for its views and colourful eroding cliffs adorned with pōhutukawa trees, offering a striking landscape for walkers.
+At low tide, you can access the multi-layered rock platform at the base of he cliffs and point.
+This is an ideal place to pause and even take a refreshing jump into the sea.

 Best Time to Visit